-Locations of aspen stands (LANDFIRE, 2014) overlain on a new snowpack classification data product (SnowClusters; Tennant et al., in prep.) defined by general temperature regime and temporal stability are presented in Fig. 9.0.1.
-The combined data products indicate that the most spatially extensive aspen stands occur within cold snow regimes, but that many dispersed small stands comprising approximately 15% of areas with aspen (Table 9.0.1) occur in cool snow regimes many of which are dependent on isolated snow drifts (e.g. RCEW in SW ID, Zumwalt Prairie in NE OR).
-The simulations at RCEW suggest that aspen stands in the cold and proximal cool snow regimes are less sensitive to climatic warming, whereas stands in the cool and proximal warm snow regimes are likely to experience declines in NPP due to losses of drift subsidies and increased midsummer evaporative demand.
+Locations of aspen stands (LANDFIRE, 2014) overlain on a new 1 km2 snowpack classification data product (SnowClusters; Tennant et al. in prep.) defined by general temperature regime and temporal stability are presented in Fig. 9.1.
+The combined data products indicate that the most spatially extensive aspen stands occur within cold snow regimes, but that many dispersed small stands comprising approximately 15% of areas with aspen (Table 9.2) occur in cool snow regimes many of which are dependent on isolated snow drifts (e.g. RCEW in SW ID, Zumwalt Prairie in NE OR).
+The simulations at RCEW suggest that aspen stands in the cool, moderate stability snow regimes are less sensitive to climatic warming, whereas stands that are much closer to the boundary of the warm snow regimes are likely to experience declines in NPP due to losses of drift subsidies and increased midsummer evaporative demand.
+Likewise, the simulation results forecasting future aspen distributions indicate that less frequent establishment of aspen stands in likely to occur near zones, and especially near the cool, low stability and warm snow regimes that are most susceptible to losses of drift moisture subsidies.

 Resilience or susceptibility of specific aspen stands to climate changes depend on other site-specific factors such as access to shallow groundwater and soil moisture storage characteristics, however the location of stands relative to snow classes can provide important insight for managers about the potential viability of drift-dependent stands in future climates based on project results.
-This knowledge can therefore help managers prioritize stand treatments at the most viable locations to maximize potential ecological benefits from the investment of resources.
-The data displayed in Fig. 9.0.1 will be provided as a KMZ file so that managers can easily use Google Earth to identify where an aspen stand of interest is located relative to specific snow classes to gain insight into both the relative vulnerability of the stand and potential for general hydrologic changes with or without mortality under future climate conditions.
+When combined with local knowledge, the research findings coupled with the new snow regime data product can help managers prioritize stand treatments at the most viable locations to maximize potential ecological benefits from the investment of resources.
+The data displayed in Fig. 9.1 will be provided as a KMZ file so that managers can easily use Google Earth to identify where an aspen stand of interest is located relative to specific snow classes.
+The 1 km spatial resolution (Fig 9.1b) of the data product is at a sufficiently fine scale for managers to gain insight into both the relative vulnerability of a given stand, and potential for general hydrologic changes with or without mortality under future climate conditions.
+Specific hydrological changes will be highly site and scale-dependent, however the general results of the hydrological analysis (Table 6.4.1) will assist small-scale water users in adapting climate changes by emphasizing the need to reduce demand or develop new supplies for warmer years without precipitation increases, unless changes are accompanied by extensive vegetation mortality resulting in decreased evaporation and transpiration losses.